Hoecker-Lab/pocketoptimizer/README.rst

     )

-This creates a ``ligand.mol2`` structure file and additionally either a ``ligand.frcmod`` or ``ligand.prm``/``ligand.rtf`` parameter files in the ``ligand`` directory under ``FORCE_FIELD/params``.
+This creates a ``ligand.mol2`` structure file and additionally either a ``ligand.frcmod`` or ``ligand.prm``/``ligand.rtf`` parameter files in the ``ligand`` directory under ``FORCEFIELD/params``.
 Before you proceed, take a look at those files if the structure is correct protonated and suits your needs.

 ::

    ligand
    ├── ligand_structure.mol2
-   └── FORCE_FIELD
+   └── FORCEFIELD
        ├── ligand.mol2
        └── params
            └── ligand.mol2/ligand.frcmod or ligand.prm/ligand.rtf